SystemSpace/Compendium/compendium.rst

   The circle acts like a tenten.

+  Two different syles of writing Synapsian: Kodaban, with the standard separate glyphs, and iriman, the stylistic handwriting.

 Can you leave some of the Infinity posts untranslated so that we can see a larger sample of the language?
   I'll ask around if I can do that - although I'm not that great at Synapsian (and most Synapsian I've been writing is honestly very bad).